briatte/euspeech/README.md

   * `group`: the party group, simplified (from the MEP's `nfo` file)
   * `sample`: whether the MEP is represented in the data, i.e. ~ 55% of all MEPs

-The `subjects.csv` file is a manually processed array of official subject codes extracted from [ParlTrack](http://parltrack.euwiki.org/) data.
+The `subjects.csv` file is a manually processed array of official subject codes extracted from [ParlTrack][parltrack] data.

 Please open an issue if you need the proper codebook I did not bother to write.